 Welcome back to Tuesday Q&A!
 I admit the hiatus wasn’t exactly planned; life and the holidays conspired to throw me off schedule.

 We all know how misunderstood OCD is, and it’s possible BDD is even more misunderstood.
 Denis is working hard to change that.
-His dedication is inspiring — and, honestly, he is so nice.
+His dedication is inspiring—and, honestly, he is so nice.
 Incredibly, genuinely nice.
 You can’t help but want to help him tell Nathaniel’s story and join his cause.

 I’m always amazed to see what a parent is capable of after the tremendous pain of losing a child.
-After your son, Nathaniel, committed suicide you took action.
+After your son, Nathaniel, died by suicide you took action.
 Since 2012 you have participated in your initiative, “Walking With Nathaniel,” walking thousands of miles and raising thousands of dollars to spread awareness of the illness that led to Nathaniel’s death, BDD.
 Tell us why.

 What does a parent do when s/he loses a child?
 Initially, cry a lot.
 What an incredibly sad event!
 Losing a child is the ultimate loss, and definitely not the natural order of things.
 The event and its repercussions were so significant.
 We were like ants at the base of Mt.
 Everest, required to climb to the very summit.
 I not only lost my personal and spiritual “equilibrium,” but initially I also lost a sense of purpose for living.
 As a father, I’m instinctually programmed to preserve and protect my children, and through no fault of my own, it felt as if I had failed in that critical mission.
 So what’s next when the void looms so large before you?

-I distinctly remember seeing myself at a junction, the intersection of two possible paths to take for the rest of my life — one was to inevitably fold into myself, live in constant self-pity, be perpetually grumpy, and see myself as the ultimate victim.
+I distinctly remember seeing myself at a junction, the intersection of two possible paths to take for the rest of my life—one was to inevitably fold into myself, live in constant self-pity, be perpetually grumpy, and see myself as the ultimate victim.
 The energy required in the choice of that particular path would be dark, negative, and all-consuming.
 My social arena would close and include no one else; I would be a hermit and I would yell and blame everyone for everything, consider the universe totally unfair, and spread an aura of darkness wherever I found myself.
 The other road led to slow and progressive healing, to an eventual reordering of my life with what is (not what should have been).
 Bitterness would eventually melt away, and new possibilities would slowly reveal themselves and emerge.
 I would slowly see beauty and light pierce the huge darkness and recognize once again the gift of possible life and living before me, rather than a death in life.
-That vision/possibility included a forward movement — first in small steps and then in bigger ones.
+That vision/possibility included a forward movement—first in small steps and then in bigger ones.
 To me, walking forward reflected that outward expansion and healing.

 After my wife, Judy, and my daughter, Carrie, and I returned from Spain where we had walked for three weeks on the Camino de Santiago after Nathaniel’s death, I felt as if I had more walk in me.
 Every time I took a step forward, I felt much better.
 At first I started to walk in circles (daily walks around the neighborhood) in wider and wider concentric circles.
 It was during those circular peregrinations that I hatched the plan to walk in a line rather than in a circle from our hometown (Cheyney, PA) to Boston, MA.
-I envisioned a new kind of “pilgrimage” à la El Camino, but here in the USA instead — a personal spiritual and physical journey of healing.
+I envisioned a new kind of “pilgrimage” à la El Camino, but here in the USA instead—a personal spiritual and physical journey of healing.
 I asked myself, “What would it look like to walk out my front door and go to Boston (the home of the International OCD Foundation), connecting along the way all the happy and sad chapters/places/events in Nathaniel’s life like dots on a trail map (where he was born, where he went to school, where he got his first job, where he died, where he was first hospitalized, where he stayed in clinics and treatment centers thereafter, where he had appointments with his doctors, psychiatrist, psychologists, and counselors)?”
 The imagined trajectory spanned 552 miles to Boston where he had spent an entire day in the Emergency Room at Mass General back in 2009 desperately seeking help because he couldn’t do “his life” anymore.
 I wanted my pilgrimage to end at the Boston harbor, at the water’s edge (just like Finisterre over the cliffs of the Atlantic in Spain at the end of the Camino).
-I would then face toward the east where the sun rises — again a symbol of an opening rather than a closure.
+I would then face toward the east where the sun rises—again a symbol of an opening rather than a closure.
 That is how the Camino de Nathaniel was born and executed in 2012.

 Tell us about Nathaniel.
 What kind of kid was he?
 What was he passionate about?

 Nathaniel was an amazing human being.
-His spirit could fill the room, so could his physical presence — he was tall, handsome, fit, intelligent, highly responsible, sensitive, compassionate, loving, magnetic, funny, engaging, strong, athletic, generous, quick of mind, creative, energetic, positive, in brief a very old soul.
+His spirit could fill the room, so could his physical presence—he was tall, handsome, fit, intelligent, highly responsible, sensitive, compassionate, loving, magnetic, funny, engaging, strong, athletic, generous, quick of mind, creative, energetic, positive, in brief a very old soul.
 I’m not saying this because he was my son.
 I recognized his incredible gifts and talents starting on the day he was born.
 He stared me in the eyes letting me know he was ready to journey forth.
 His close friends, Judy, Carrie, and extended family members would also describe him with the same litany of adjectives.
 Everyone loved Nathaniel.
 His force field was so strong.
 Everyone wanted to be his friend.
 Everyone wanted to be in his presence.
 Unfortunately, OCD/BDD slowly gnawed away at these incredible positive attributes during the long years of his illness.
 But even in the depth of his sickness, those deeply rooted qualities still radiated through in some recognizable measure.
 He was passionate about running, playing, and engaging in creative and imaginative games, staying fit, and doing his very best at all the time.

 When was Nathaniel diagnosed with BDD, and how did you realize something might be wrong?